ubc-library-rc/UBC-Library-Intro/index.md

 ## Note: this workshop is in development and not yet complete.

+# Introduction & Welcome

 Are you a graduate student and new to UBC?
-This basic orientation will briefly introduce you in 30 minutes to the people, resources and services at UBC Library.
+This basic orientation will briefly introduce you resources, services and people at UBC Library.

 ## Learning objectives